tokjun/cath_urdf_generator/README.md

 # Catheter Xacro Generator

 A Python script to generate Xacro data for flexible catheters modeled as serial links with universal joints and rotary springs.
+The user can provide parameters, including N, D, L1, L2, L3, K, and M to generate a serial link that mimics a flexible catheter with N links and N-1 universal joints.
+The serial link consists of the first and the last links representing the tip and the base links, and the remainder are in the bending section.
+Each joint has rotary springs with spring constant of K that generate torques to bring it back to the straight position, when the joint is rotated by the external force.
+D is the outer diameter of the catheter.
+L1, L2, and L3 are the lengths of the tip link, the bending section, and the base link.
+The total weight of the catheter is M.

 ## Usage